xorza/scenarium-egui/README.md

 ## Graph rendering

 The egui app renders the sample graph by drawing node rectangles, labels, and cubic bezier connection curves via `src/gui/node.rs`.
+Nodes can be dragged by their title bar to reposition them.

 Startup initialization (dotenv + tracing) lives in `src/init.rs`.